We will describe the design of the linkers in the rest of the document.

 You can fix the problem by reordering the files, but that cannot fix the issue of mutually-dependent archive files.

 Linking mutually-dependent archive files is tricky.
 You may specify the same archive file multiple times to let the linker visit it more than once.
 Or, you may use the special command line options, –start-group and –end-group, to let the linker loop over the files between the options until no new symbols are added to the set.

-Visiting the same archive files multiple makes the linker slower.
+Visiting the same archive files multiple times makes the linker slower.

-We believe that the LLD’s way is efficient and easy to justify.
+We believe that LLD’s way is efficient and easy to justify.